tan200224/Research_Blog/Experiments/training.md

 2. Advantages of using .py and .ipynb?
 3. As I experiment and train the data, one finding I have is that the model is very sensitive to the change in the intensity. the model is tested on a dataset that is transformed with different intensities the result will be affected.
 4. Is there a way to do data augmentation so the performance of the model will be invariant to the change in intensity, transform, rotation, etc?
+5. Is the more epoches the better?
+When should I stop training?

 ### Additional
 More data.
 As we looked over the dataset with 82 scans the first time, we were unable to find the labeled data.
 However, I was able to find them this time.
 However, they are kinda a little bit different from the dataset that we are currently using.
 I made a data viewer to look at the data.
 There is a sample of data for each of the dataset.